January 24, 2023

-With server-side tagging, you are introducing an additional link to the data collection chain, your own server (or servers) that hosts a server-side GTM container.
+With server-side tagging, you are introducing an additional layer to the data collection chain – your own server (or servers) that hosts a server-side GTM container.

-In that server, Google Tag Manager is getting data from the client-side tracking codes, processes it, manipulates it (if needed), and then sends it to the 3rd party vendors or maybe even in-house analytics tools that you are using.
+In that server, Google Tag Manager receives data from the client-side tracking codes, processes it, manipulates it (if needed), and then sends it to the 3rd party vendors or maybe even in-house analytics tools you are using.

-Therefore, we have client-side tracking but also we have some server-side parts.
-In fact, if it makes sense, there does not have to be any client-side tracking for certain tasks.
-You can just get data from one server to your GTM server-side setup and then send it to some marketing/analytics end-points.
+Therefore, we have client-side tracking, but also we have some server-side parts.
+If it makes sense, you don’t need to add client-side tracking for certain tasks.
+You can just get data from one server to your GTM server-side setup and send it to some marketing/ analytics end-points.

 Why would you need this?

 You are probably thinking now: why would you want to add an additional step to the data collection process?
 Why should you bother having a server(s) in the cloud where another GTM container is loaded that sends the data to other vendors?

 This is a very legit question, and we’ll dive right into the benefits.

 Benefits of server-side tagging